-We've since conducted a Garmin Approach S62 review and found it's the ultimate accessory for avid players, but it costs a pretty penny.
+We've since conducted a Garmin Approach S62 review and Garmin Approach S42 review and found these newer watches are ultimate accessories for avid players, but both are pricier than the S2.
 Read this Garmin Approach S20 review to see why it's the best golf watch for beginners, and for under $200.

 For this review of the Garmin Approach S20, I played a few rounds with my dad, Jeff, who has golfed for more than 30 years.
 In that time, he's seen every evolution of every gadget targeted to the game.
 Aside from tees and golf gloves, my dad believes a golf watch is the most necessary accessory when playing.

 But he hasn't owned a new golf watch in several years.
 In that time, golf wearables have evolved to include features like expanded fitness tracking, smartphone notifications and even sleep monitoring.